Why Are Care Costs Rising and How Can You Prepare?

 Care-seekers often state that they are concerned about how they are going to meet ongoing care costs for their family member.

-It is not uncommon for care providers to have annual fee increases in line with inflation.
-This is of particular concern for those who are required to privately fund their care.
+It is not uncommon for care providers to increase their annual fees in line with inflation.
+This is of particular concern for those who are required to fund their care privately.

-As it stands today, inflation sits at around 10%, so if the cost of care was £1,000 a week, you can expect a price rise of around £100 a week.
+As of January 2025, inflation sits at around 3%, so if the cost of care was £1,000 a week, you can expect a price rise of around £30 a week.

-Care providers are exposed to the same inflationary pressures as other businesses and households across the country; with soaring energy prices and increased staff costs, care services are having to pass on some of these costs in the prices they charge to provide support.
+Care providers are exposed to the same inflationary pressures as other businesses and households across the country, with soaring energy prices and increased staff costs.
+Care services have to pass on some of these costs in the prices they charge to provide support.

 5 top tips for affording care:

-If you are currently looking for care, it’s important that you consider how you are going to meet ongoing costs.
+If you are currently looking for care, it’s important to consider how you will meet ongoing costs.
 Below is a list of considerations when shortlisting services.

 1. Don’t be caught out by ‘prices from’ when budgeting for care...